nashville-software-school/bangazon-inc/book-2-mvc/chapters/USER_RELATED_DATA.md

 ## User Related Data

-As part of the last exercise, you made views for creating, editing, and viewing dogs.
+As part of a previous exercise, you made views for creating, editing, and listing dogs.
 Currently anyone can create a dog, assign it to any Owner, and view a list of all dogs.
 For the sake of privacy though, it would be nice if owners could only view or edit their own dogs.
 It would also be nice if in the dog Create form, we didn't make users enter an owner ID into an input field; instead the server would look for the current logged in owner, and default the dog's OwnerId property to that.

 To be able to do this, we need to create a system for authentication and autorization.